Signal-and-sysetm/resources/README.md

 Matlab is available to all members of the cuts (faculty, staff, and students) and can be used on personal PCs, MAC and laptops for up to two units.

 How to renew your license
-- See attachments page 4 after How to Update License
+See attachments page 4 (How to Update License/ new installation methods)
-- 2. new installation methods

 1) Access matlab Inha University's dedicated site https://kr.mathworks.com/academia/tah-portal/inha-university-1066664.html and use it after creating a MathWorks Account with your school email address (staff : @inha.ac.kr, student: @inha.edu) - Be sure to select